How to Start Working Out: A First-90-Days Guide for People Who've Quit Before

 The honest answer: the one you'll still be doing in March.

-The slightly longer answer: if your goal involves how you look, how strong you feel, or aging well, strength training is the keystone — it builds the muscle that everything else decorates.
-Add cardio you don't hate — walking absolutely counts, and does more than almost anyone gives it credit for — rather than cardio you read was optimal.
+The slightly longer answer: if your goal is about how you look, how strong you feel, or aging well, strength training is the keystone — it builds the muscle that everything else decorates.
+Then add cardio you don't hate — walking absolutely counts, and does more than almost anyone gives it credit for — instead of cardio you read was optimal.
 A genuinely solid beginner week is three full-body strength sessions plus a lot of walking.
 That's it.
 That's the week.

-The trap to avoid is treating cardio as punishment for eating or as the real workout you do once the weights feel earned.
+The trap to avoid: treating cardio as punishment for eating, or as the "real" workout you've earned once the weights are done.
 They're two dials on the same machine, not a hierarchy.

 The patience math nobody puts in a thumbnail